cbib/dypfish/README.md

 }

 ```

+### Prepping the input data

+If you wish to test the DypFISH analysis, you can download the data from [our website](http://dypfish.org/file/zip/data.zip)
+and the try running the analysis.

 To run it on your own data, first the data has to be compiled in the HDF5 file format and second, you need to create the corresponding configuration files called config.json in dataset and analysis folders.